-A Fun Way to Teach Table Manners to Kids & Free Printable
+Here’s a Fun Way to Teach Table Manners to Kids & Free Printable for the whole family!

 “Stop chewing with your mouth open.
 Can you please stop smacking?
 You need to stay seated.
-Can you stop complaining about what’s being served.
-Your food goes to your mouth, not your face to your plate…” Sound familiar?
+Can you stop complaining about what’s being served?
+Your food goes to your mouth, not your face to your plate…”

-Dinner is supposed to be the place where we connect as a family but when I find myself saying these things over and over again for 45 minutes it’s all BUT connecting and peaceful.
+Dinner is supposed to be the place where we connect as a family but when I find myself saying these things over and over again it’s all BUT connecting and peaceful.

 I have one child in particular who just can’t remember any of his table manners.

 EVERYDAY–it’s the same thing over and over again.

 I feel bad that I’m always directing all of our table etiquette reminders to him.
 So, I decided to come up with a fun game.